softmagnet/tp/docs/DeveloperGuide.md

 `TuitionClassPanel` requires an `ObservableList<Student>` for the purpose of filtering the Student List based on the selected `TuitionClass`.
 ![img.png](images/ClassPanelImage.png)
 `TuitionClassPanel` and `StudentClassPanel` both contain their respective `Card`s for each element in their respective `ObservableList`.
-Note that `StudentClassTabCard` is different from the `StudentCard` in the `studentTab` package so we have less coupling and for future extensibility.
+Note that `StudentClassTabCard` is different from the `StudentCard` in the `studenttab` package so we have less coupling and for future extensibility.

 ### Logic component